DTSCode/shooter-ai-project/README.md

 shooter-ai-project
 ==================

-Making an AI play rRootage
+Creating an intelligent agent to play rRootage.

 ## rRootage